2014 Pentecost weekend storms in Europe: Severe weather

 June 9 saw the highest activity of the entire outbreak.
 The supercells over northern France from the previous day moved into the BeNeLux states during the overnight hours, continuing to produce large hail and strong winds.
 In Zeeland, Netherlands a 83 km/h (51 mph) gust was measured at the Tholen measuring station.
 They would eventually reach northwestern Germany in the early morning, and merge into an MCS.

 Meanwhile, new storms had fired over northern France and quickly grew upscale into a second MCS.
 By 8 am, two large clusters were active, one in northern France and one in northern Germany, however, these systems would begin to weaken from that point in time, while moving northeast.
 New thunderstorms were already in progress directly behind the northern France MCS, some of which developed into discrete, intense supercells.
 One supercell in particular would pass directly over Paris while producing very large hail up to 10 cm in diameter, causing significant damage in the city.
 By 1 pm, the northern France MCS had already reached the Netherlands, and its outflow boundary caused new hail-producing supercells to form in Northrhine-Westfalia.
 The MCS restrengthened again as well, causing severe winds, mainly in the Netherlands.

 As time approached evening, the former discrete supercells over France had reached Belgium, where they grew upscale into a strong line of severe thunderstorms roughly 170 km (105 mi) long.
 This MCS crossed the border into western Germany at around 8 pm and began to develop a large bowing segment.
 By 9 pm, the MCS had developed into a violent bow echo and moved across the Rhine-Ruhr metropolitan region with hurricane-force winds affecting roughly 10 million people.
 Large scale chaos and damage was the result, and the storm was later determined to be the most damaging weather event in this area in decades.
 All 6 fatalities from this outbreak were a result of the intense bow echo, and the cost of damage was estimated at 650 million euros, just from this single event.
-Peak winds of 144 km/h (89 mph) were measured in Düsseldorf at the airport, however based on the extend of damage, it is believed that windspeeds may have reached around 150 km/h (93 mph).
+Peak winds of 144 km/h (89 mph) were measured in Düsseldorf at the airport, however based on the extent of damage, it is believed that windspeeds may have reached around 150 km/h (93 mph).
 The city of Neuss saw a top windspeed of 133 km/h and in the Ruhr city of Castrop-Rauxel a wind of 124 km/h was reported during the passage of the storm.
 In the area around 40 liters of rainfall per square meter fell.